“And as ye would that men should do to you, do ye also to them likewise.” – Jesus

 “After this I beheld, and, lo, a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands;And cried with a loud voice, saying, Salvation to our God which sitteth upon the throne, and unto the Lamb.” – Revelation 7:9-10

-Now, if a person have hatred for a group of people especially based on their “race”, something a person has no control over, such person is danger of hellfire.
+Now, if a person has a hatred for a group of people especially based on their “race”, something a person has no control over, such a person is in danger of hellfire.

 “Whosoever hateth his brother is a murderer: and ye know that no murderer hath eternal life abiding in him.” – 1 John 3:15